-After running MAKE, you should add the partition to the system so that it can be used.
-Then set any additional ACLs or the owner password for the partition.
+After running MAKE and creating all the partitions you need, you should add the partitions to the system so that they can be used.
+Then set any additional ACLs or the owner password for the partitions.
 Follow these steps, which are shown in Figure 5-2:

-1. Unassign the partition with the UNASSIGN DISK command, and remove it from the Assignable Disks Table with the DISKS NOT command:
+1. Unassign the partition with the UNASSIGN DISK command and remove it from the Assignable Disks Table with the DISKS NOT command: